Delay-minimizing capacity allocation in an infinite server queueing system: System stability

 converges to zero if and only if $\ell=1$. \item Recall the definition of the LST, $\ell_n=L_{n-1}(\mu_n)=\E e^{-\mu_n T_{n-1}}$, then by applying Jensen's inequality and \eqref{eq:ET_n} we conclude that

 \end{enumerate} \end{proof}

-Lemma \ref{lemma:L_p_limit} suggests that the tail behaviour of the LST series $L_{n-1}(\mu_n)$, and its limit in particular, is a key component in analysing the stability and expected delay in the system.
-The following proposition summarizes the relationship between feasibility, finite expected delay and the tail behaviour of the LST series.
-In particular we obtain a necessary and sufficient condition for finite expected delay: any feasible service-rate series that satisfies $\ell<1$ with slower decay rate than $\ell$.
+Lemma \ref{lemma:L_p_limit} suggests that the tail behaviour of the LST sequence $L_{n-1}(\mu_n)$, and its limit in particular, is a key component in analysing the stability and expected delay in the system.
+The following proposition summarizes the relationship between feasibility, finite expected delay and the tail behaviour of the LST sequence.
+In particular we obtain a necessary and sufficient condition for finite expected delay: any feasible service-rate sequence that satisfies $\ell<1$ with slower decay rate than $\ell$.
 This will be useful for the optimization problem in the following sections.